 - You use a credit card and/or third-party payment system (Apple Pay, Google Pay, PayPal, etc.) connected to your credit card for all online purchases in order to eliminate the risk of fraud and avail of chargeback in case of a dispute.

 - You protect your credit card by enabling security authentication such as 3D Secure which verifies the cardholder at every online transaction and prevents unauthorised use.

 While online fraud has risen exponentially during 2020, it is also important to bear in mind that not all marketing ploys aimed at parting you from your money are fraudulent, but consumers should remain alert at other ways they can be enticed to make a purchase unintentionally or on impulse.
 Here are some of the issues you might come across both on- and off-line.

-This involves any form of commercial communication in the print, online and social media that presents itself as non-commercial, but that blends in with other content published by a media outlet or user-generated content.
-Practices that may be problematic for consumer nowadays are:
+This involves any form of commercial communication in print, online or social media that presents itself as non-commercial, but that blends in with other content published by a media outlet or user-generated content.
+Practices that may be problematic for consumers nowadays are:

 - Native (online) advertising, which involves non-commercial and paid-for editorial content being placed side by side in magazines, websites and social media platforms, without specifying that the content is “sponsored” or making hard for consumers to differentiate even when the sponsored mention exists.

 - Advertorials, which are editorial pieces that look and read like a publication’s own content but is, in fact, a paid advertisement and presents a positive opinion on a product or a sum of other positive reviews that are meant to promote the product.